 Chemists who work with industries that manufacture chemicals may also do some or all of the following:

-- manage and monitor chemical processes for the manufacture of products
+- manage and monitor chemical manufacturing processes

 - carry out environmental monitoring